 3.3 Weather and operating conditions

 The meteorological data was obtained from the Karuah Quarry on-site weather station.
-Communications with the site operator and observations made during the attended measurements confirmed that the site was operating as normal during the noise surveys.
+Communications with the site operator and observations made during the attended measurements confirmed that typical site operations were occurring during the noise surveys.